ksu-cs-textbooks/cis400/content/1-object-orientation/00-introduction/02-the-growth-of-computing.md

   </tr>
 </table>

 This increase in affordability was also coupled with an increase in computational power.
 Consider the ENIAC, which computed at 100,000 cycles per second.
-In contrast, the relatively inexpensive Commodore 64 ran at 1,000,000 cycles per second, while the more pricy IBM PC ran 4,770,000 cycles per second.
+In contrast, the relatively inexpensive Commodore 64 ran at 1,000,000 cycles per second, while the more pricy IBM PC ran at 4,770,000 cycles per second.

 Not surprisingly, governments, corporations, schools, and even individuals purchased computers in larger and larger quantities, and the demand for software to run on these platforms and meet these customers' needs likewise grew.
 Moreover, the sophistication expected from this software also grew.
 Edsger Dijkstra described it in these terms: